msheikh9/adaptive-duelist-ai/README.md

 - Add simulation logic to `game/simulation_step.py`, never to a caller.
 Policy that mutates state must go through a `CombatCommitment` so it reaches the replay stream.
+- When you fix a bug, revert the fix once and confirm a test fails.
+Six of the fixes in [Measured Results](#measured-results) originally passed the full suite with the bug restored.
 - Do not break regression gates
 - Session memory stays in-process (not persisted)